If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 Of all the scotch cocktails from which you can choose, the old-fashioned is probably the most famous.

 (Yes, rye whiskey drinkers.
 You can make it with scotch!)

-If you’re making it using this recipe, you’ll need blended scotch, simple syrup, aromatic bitters, orange bitters, and orange zest.
+If you’re making it using this recipe, mix blended scotch, simple syrup, aromatic bitters, and orange bitters, and garnish with orange zest.

-It has a rich, smooth taste that’ll go down easily and put a little red in your cheeks.
+This version has a rich, smooth taste that’ll go down easily and put a little red on your cheeks.

 The penicillin cocktail is ideal for the cooler months of the year.

 It tastes great, but more than that, the honey, ginger, and lemon juice will help keep you “as fit as a fiddle,” as my grandpa used to say.